DIAGNijmegen/website-content/content/pages/projects/prim4bc.md

 all breast cancers are so-called triple-negative (TNBC), indicating their lack of overexpression of oestrogen and progesterone receptor and human epidermal growth factor receptor 2.
-These cancers are associated with an increased risk of recurrence, even for very small (<1cm) tumours.
+These cancers are associated with an increased risk of recurrence, even for tumors smaller than one centimeter.
 There is a tendency to administer adjuvant chemotherapy even to limited stage TNBC patients.
 This results, however, in substantial overtreatment, accompanied by unnecessary mortality, morbidity and costs.
 On the other site, approximately 25% of TNBC